sofianatale/HeartDisease_ML/README.md

 Cardiovascular diseases represent the leading cause of death worldwide, accounting for approximately 19.8 million deaths annually according to the World Health Organization (WHO).
 Early identification of individuals at risk is essential for implementing preventive strategies and improving long-term patient outcomes.

 This project develops a complete machine learning pipeline for predicting the presence of cardiovascular disease using clinical patient data.
-The pipeline provides a clear example of designing and evaluating classifiers for medical diagnostic support, with particular attention to the sensitivity-specificity trade-off critical in healthcare applications.
+The pipeline provides a clear example of designing and evaluating classifiers for medical diagnostic support, with particular attention to healthcare applications.

 ---